Polandia94/open_source_claude_md/django_CLAUDE.md

 - Database transactions: Be aware of atomic blocks and rollback
 - F() expressions don't have `output_field` until resolved - always check with `hasattr()` before accessing
 - **`force_str(None)` returns the string `"None"`, not `None`** - when checking if a value is None after force_str, check the original value first
+- **Database-specific test failures**: When a PR says "Fixed [database] test crash", the fix is typically **removing or modifying the test**, NOT changing Django's implementation to work around database limitations
+- **Oracle limitations**: Oracle has strict type requirements (e.g., no BLOB/CLOB in IN() clauses) - tests should use compatible field types (integers, strings) instead

 ### File Change Patterns